 Calaso brought her child to the Maternal & Baby Health Center in Siinkadheer, Somalia after they became malnourished.
 (Photo: Mustafa Saeed/Concern Worldwide)

 The beginning of the ongoing Somali Civil War is a subject of debate.
 Many organizations (including the UN) say it was 1991.
 Other experts argue that it started as many as 10 years earlier.
-This gives you an idea of how long the country has faced violence and insecurity, regardless of how it’s been labeled.
+This gives you an idea of how long the country has faced violence and insecurity, regardless of how it’s been labelled.

 » Learn more about the crisis in Somalia